Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-Some companies put emphasis on a quality report and won't give you a passing grade if it's subpar, which adds value to a certification.
-But on the other hand, some are willing to accept garbage, which is a waste of everyone's time.

 In addition, Zero-Point Security is a [CREST member][4] company, which means that when this certification gains traction, it's certification may hold some additional value in countries where CREST has a large presence such as the UK, Hong Kong, and Singapore.